apache/yunikorn-site/docs/developer_guide/concurrency.md

 back to retrying in a separate goroutine, and beyond a configured limit it panics rather than silently dropping events.

-Two rules follow from this structure. **Do not make Kubernetes API calls while holding an object lock** — the call takes as long as the API server takes, and every goroutine waiting on that lock waits with it.
+Two rules follow from this structure. **Avoid making Kubernetes API calls while holding an object lock.** The call takes as long as the API server takes, and every goroutine waiting on that lock waits with it.
 Snapshot what is needed, release the lock, then make the call.
+The context does this explicitly when registering nodes: it releases its own write lock before waiting for the responses, with a comment recording that it does so to avoid a potential deadlock.
 And **every informer that is created must also be started and stopped**; an informer that is created but never started produces no events and no error.

 ## Detecting problems